chrislkeller/ona-workshop/README.md

 * Get an idea of [who you are and what you'd like to learn](http://bit.ly/onatabletop).
 * Show some example projects ([WNYC](http://project.wnyc.org/ona-handlebars-demo/), [WaPo](http://wpona.com/) and [KPCC](http://www.projects.chrislkeller.com/demos/ona-workshop/3-getting-awesome-with-the-styles/)) that we developed for ONA, and offer links to projects [from other news organizations](https://github.com/chrislkeller/ona-workshop/wiki/Project-Examples).
 * Provide an [overview](https://github.com/chrislkeller/ona-workshop/wiki/Getting-Started) of the concepts behind tabletop.js and handlebars.js can work together from a setup, JavaScript and design/CSS perspsective.
-* Partner up and dive into [example code and demos](https://github.com/chrislkeller/ona-workshop/wiki/Links-to-Demos) using JSFiddle or local machines.
+* Partner up and dive into [example code and demos](https://github.com/chrislkeller/ona-workshop/wiki/Links-to-Demos) using [JSFiddle](http://jsfiddle.net/) or local development environments.
 * Leave participants with [tutorials and reference materials](https://github.com/chrislkeller/ona-workshop/wiki/Tutorials-and-Reference)

 View the [wiki](https://github.com/chrislkeller/ona-workshop/wiki).